mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### ✅ Right arrow button

-- The component slot `RightArrowButton` has been renamed `NextIconButton`:
+- The component slot `RightArrowButton` has been renamed to `NextIconButton`:

   ```diff
    <DatePicker